HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/cluster_consideration/multiple_cluster/clusm_dbshare.md

 ## Database settings

-When you configure multiple clusters in the same IBM® WebSphere® Application Server cell, you must carefully set and review the database settings.
+When you configure multiple clusters in the same IBM® WebSphere® Application Server cell, you must carefully set and review the following database settings:
 <!-- What is this list?
 A list needs a complete introduction. -->
 - Based on your configuration, determine which database domains you want to share with other clusters in the same cell \(multiple cluster environment\).